appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 In this section, you will learn about how streams work, how to define them and how to use them.
 Not all available actions and I/O are listed here.
 You can see the full list in [this section of the documentation](/howto/action-io-ref/).

+This guide uses the [https://github.com/appclacks/cl](Appclacks CLI) to interact with Mirabelle.

 **Concepts**

 - [What is a Mirabelle event](/howto/stream/#events)